paceuniversity/cs389f2021team7/Scrum.md

 5. Continue to work on the World Bank API and sync the values with the footprint image.
 Also, try to make some progress with the layout.

 6. Nothing in particular.

+**Emma Hilts** 11/1/2021

+1. I started to collect photos for the layout/design the layout so actual coding will take less time.

+2. Start the design.
+I want to complete the CO2 emissions calculator and home energy design.

+3. Taking time away from other work/classes to begin.

+4. This is our first Scrum.

+5. I want to complete most of the designs for the app.

+6. Outside work is impeding my progress, slightly.